c0defellas/c.in.fork.book/README.md

 ------------

 * A TeX editor of your choice, then Emacs.
 Please, no editor wars here.
-I (Geyslan, one of the collaborators) grown up being teached that we have just to desire the best for everyone.
+I (Geyslan, one of the collaborators) grown up being taught that we have just to desire the best for everyone.
 So I'm desiring that picking up Emacs for you.
-Yes, I do know that Emacs isn't the only choice, but I know that it's the good and right one.
+Yes, I do know that Emacs isn't the only choice, but I certainly know that it's the good and right one.
 Be advised. :P

  * 80th column limit for better reading.
 If you choosed right and are using Emacs the unique mandatory config is: